Insights

 • Learning their material.
 Knowing your lines is just the beginning.
 Actors go beyond the words on the page to analyze the script, embody the character, and live in the world of the story.
 Speakers don’t just memorize, they master their material.

-• Becoming the investigator.
+• Investigating the audience.
 Actors focus on uncovering what motivates, delights, frustrates, and blocks their character.
 Their goal?
 To see the world through the character’s unique point of view.
 Likewise, speakers know the speech isn’t about them, it’s about their audience.
-The more profoundly a speaker understands the people they serve, the more magic they'll make onstage.
+The more profoundly you understand the people you serve, the more magic you’ll make onstage.

 • Determining the unique roles you’ll play.
 Every choice an actor makes is designed to spark a reaction, stir a feeling, and keep the scene pulsing with life.
 Similarly, speakers step into different roles during their time onstage.
 Whether you’re the motivator, the teacher, the challenger, or the best friend, the roles you play will evoke specific emotions in your audience.